top of page

 Your Personal Art Concierge

 What can an Art Concierge offer?
 Each collector we work with needs tailored support.
-Some may look to acquire a stand-out piece by an 20th Century Master, others to commission a new work by emerging talent.
-New collectors may want to work with us to gather an entire collection, whilst existing collectors need reputable specialists to help them appraise and grow their portfolio, and provide ongoing collections management.
+Some may look to acquire a stand-out piece by a 20th Century Master, others to commission a new work by cutting-edge emerging talent.
+New collectors may want to work with us to gather an entire collection, whilst existing collectors need reputable specialists to help them appraise and grow their portfolio, as well as provide ongoing collections management.

-Our team have over two decades’ experience of delivering large-scale projects for residences, yachts, hotels, public spaces and beyond, and this expertise provides clients with a wide range of in-house skills at their disposal.
+Our team has over two decades of experience delivering large-scale projects for residences, yachts, hotels, public spaces and beyond, and this expertise provides clients with a wide range of in-house skills at their disposal.

-• The scope of our projects has developed a far-reaching understanding of the international art market – rather than representing a set of artists, we draw on our database of over 15,000 artists who have been hand-selected over decades, and also conduct fresh research for every client.
+• Scope: our projects have developed a far-reaching understanding of the international art market.
+Rather than representing a simple set of artists we represent, instead, we draw on our database of over 25,000 artists who have been hand-selected over decades.
+While this forms our starting point, with every fresh client conduct new, specific artist research.

-• Working to different budgets, our curators are knowledgeable in collecting at a range of price-points.
-Every investment is backed by a deep knowledge of what constitutes value, providing collectors with sound investments as part of a long-term strategy.
+• Budgets: Working to different budgets, our curators are knowledgeable in collecting at§ a range of price points.
+Every art investment is backed by a deep knowledge of what constitutes value, providing collectors with sound investments as part of a long-term strategy.

-• The curatorial team are accustomed to drawing on diverse sources for acquiring pieces, be that dealing with specialists for blue-chip work, or spotting emerging talent.
+• Building Long-Term Relationships: The curatorial team is accustomed to drawing on diverse sources for acquiring pieces, be that dealing with specialists for blue-chip work, or spotting emerging talent.
 Commissioning new work is complex and exciting; we collaborate closely with contemporary artists on the majority of our projects, and so are accustomed to overseeing a smooth commissioning process and meeting key deliverables for the client.

 Residence interior shot including mid century furniture and a wall piece commissioned by Artelier